hariketsheth/Swaasthaya/README.md

 ## 🤝 Most Creative Use of GitHub
 We are using GitHub for the following reasons:

-1. **Collaboration:** GitHub makes it easy to share code with others and helps a lot in collaboration.
+1. **`Collaboration:`** GitHub makes it easy to share code with others and helps a lot in collaboration.
-2. **Agile Kanban Board:** We also used GitHub for planning and keeping track of our project and its progress with the help of the GitHub project management tool.
+2. **`Agile Kanban Board:`** We also used GitHub for planning and keeping track of our project and its progress with the help of the GitHub project management tool.
-3. **Implementing the workflow:** GitHub makes it easy to implement the workflows and makes the version control quite easy and reliable.
+3. **`Implementing the workflow:`** GitHub makes it easy to implement the workflows and makes the version control quite easy and reliable.
-4. **Open Source project:** Deploying the project on GitHub helped us to get the project deployed on the network to be accessed by other people.
+4. **`Open Source project:`** Deploying the project on GitHub helped us to get the project deployed on the network to be accessed by other people.
-5. **Using PRs and Issues:** We are doing multiple PRs and building multiple Issues to keep on track of the project.
+5. **`Using PRs and Issues:`** We are doing multiple PRs and building multiple Issues to keep on track of the project.
+6. **`Implementing the CI/CD workflow:`** GitHub makes it easy to implement the CI/CD workflow and makes the deployment process easy.

 ## 🧠 Challenges we ran into
+- Due to the difference in the time zones and works, it was a bit difficult to fix a common time and collaborate but we managed to get the project done in time.
+- None of the teammates were much acuqainted with usage of Holaplex and how to incorporate it in the idea, we had to do research while working on the project.

 ## 🏅 Accomplishments that we're proud of
+- Completing the project in the given time frame.
+- Implementing the Brainstormed idea, deploying it successfully and integrating it.

 ## 📖 What we learned
+- Collaboration with other developers.
+- How to work with Holaplex, Web3, NFTs.
+Had a great learning experience

 ## 🚀 What's next for Swaasthaya